lschmelzeisen/nasty/README.rst

     $ nasty thread --tweet-id 332308211321425920

-Executor
+Batch Executor
 ----------------------------------------------------------------------------------------

-NASTY further supports writing requests to a jobs file to be executed in batch mode later.
+NASTY further supports appending requests to a batch file instead of executing them immediately, so that they can executed in batch mode later.
 The benefits of this include being able to track the progress of a large set of requests, aborting at any time, and rerunning both completed and failed requests.
-The mechanism for this is called the executor in NASTY.

-To write down a request to a jobs file, use the ``--to-executor`` argument on any of the above requests, for example::
+To append a request to a batch file, use the ``--to-batch`` argument on any of the above requests, for example::

-    $ nasty search --query "climate change" --to-executor jobs.jsonl
+    $ nasty search --query "climate change" --to-batch batch.jsonl

 To run all files stored in a jobs file and write the output to directory ``out``::

-    $ nasty executor --executor-file jobs.jsonl --out-dir out/
+    $ nasty batch --batch-file batch.jsonl --out-dir out/

 Python API
 ========================================================================================